specify/specify.github.io/_sources/aws/web_portal_with_docker.md.txt

-# Web Portal using Docker
+# Web Portal with Docker

 We are managing our Web Portal instances using a Docker image on EC2.